matn7/CS-Notes/src/main/java/basic_java/hearts/CONCURRENT-PROGRAMMING.md

 }
 ```

-### 6. Synchronization
+### 6. :star: Synchronization

-- The synchronization block, which can use any Java object as an intrinsic lock
+The synchronization block, which can use any Java object as an intrinsic lock.

 ```java
 private static int t = 0;